indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 }
 {% endhighlight %}

 Can you guess what will be printed out now?
 The answer should be the same as before, right?.
 I'm sure some of you might suspect that this is a trick question and as a matter of fact, it is.
-The previous example will not compile at all.
+This example will not compile at all.

 {% highlight bash %}
 $ javac NewLine.java
-NewLine.java:5: error: ';' expected
+NewLine.java:3: error: ';' expected
         // \u000A is a unicode escape for the line feed (LF) ^
-NewLine.java:5: error: ';' expected
+NewLine.java:3: error: ';' expected
         // \u000A is a unicode escape for the line feed (LF) ^
-NewLine.java:5: error: '(' expected
+NewLine.java:3: error: '(' expected
-        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:5: error: ';' expected
+        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:3: error: ';' expected
-        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:5: error: ';' expected
+        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:3: error: ';' expected
-        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:7: error: ')' expected
+        // \u000A is a unicode escape for the line feed (LF) ^ NewLine.java:5: error: ')' expected
         System.out.println("Hello \u0055nicode".length());
                                                          ^
 6 errors
 {% endhighlight %}

 What!?
 So many errors!
 My IDE doesn't show any squiggly red lines and I can't seem to find any syntax errors myself.
-Error on line 5?
+Error on line 3?
 But that's a comment.
 What is going on?

 ![Screenshot of my IDE][ide]